Loosen Up My Strings

 "Loosen Up My Strings" is a song co-written and recorded by American country music artist Clint Black.
 It was released in August 1998 as the fifth single from his album Nothin' but the Taillights.
 It peaked at #12 in the United States, and #6 in Canada.
 The song was written by Black and Hayden Nicholas.

 Content

 The song is a blue-collar lyric about leaving the 9-to-5 work cycle and having fun.

 Charts

 "Loosen Up My Strings" debuted at number 57 on the U.S. Billboard Hot Country Singles & Tracks for the week of August 15, 1998.
+It was his second single to miss the Top 10 on the Hot Country Singles & Tracks Chart.